 How historically accurate is the movie 'Tora, Tora, Tora'?

-Unlike other war movies of the time and indeed since the motion picture did not seek an all-star cast.
-Rather it selected well-established and respected actors such as Jason Robards and Joseph Cotton, so not to distract from the historical accuracy of the film and to make it more realistic.
+Unlike other war movies of the time, the motion picture did not seek an all-star cast.
+Rather, it selected well-established and respected actors such as Jason Robards and Joseph Cotton to make it more realistic.
 The screenplay was based on the research and books of the military historian Ladislas Farago.
 The production team took great pains to be as accurate as it could.
 Some of the technical advisors had been involved in various stages of the events at Pearl Harbor in 1941.
-The film was also committed to providing both an American and Japanese perspective and wanted to avoid a glorification of US military power.
+The film was also committed to providing both an American and Japanese perspective and wanted to avoid US military power glorification.

 The scenes in the movie where the Japanese attacked the US fleet moored in Pearl Harbor are very accurate.
-The Japanese attack involved a number of aircraft carriers escorted by battleships that all maintained radio silence as they sailed through the central Pacific.
-The attack as shown in the movie did not involve any Japanese warships attacking the US fleet.
+The Japanese attack involved several aircraft carriers escorted by battleships that all maintained radio silence as they sailed through the central Pacific.
+As shown in the movie, the attack did not involve any Japanese warships attacking the US fleet.
 Rather the entire operations were carried out by Japan's fearsome Zero fighter planes and torpedo bombers.
-These aircraft took off as shown from Japanese aircraft carriers and made their way to Pearl Harbor once again maintaining strict radio silence.
-The Americans are shown as being taken completely by surprise and this was the case.
+These aircraft took off as shown by Japanese aircraft carriers and made their way to Pearl Harbor, maintaining strict radio silence.
+The Americans are shown as being taken completely by surprise, and this was the case.
 This was to prove crucial.

 The Japanese attacked the American ships with bombs and torpedoes.
-They had developed very sophisticated torpedoes and they were dropped, at a low altitude by the Japanese Zeros and they sped through the water just below the surface.
+They had developed very sophisticated torpedoes, and they were dropped at a low altitude by the Japanese Zeros and sped through the water just below the surface.
 They detonated when they hit their target.
-These torpedoes were able to hit many American cruisers and battleships beneath the water line and they sank very quickly even though they were moored in the Harbor.
+These torpedoes hit many American cruisers and battleships beneath the waterline, and they sank very quickly even though they were moored in the Harbor.
 This is also shown very dramatically but also very realistically.
-The disorganized nature of the American defense is also shown and the lack of air cover for the US fleet is also accurate.
+The American defense's disorganized nature is also shown, and the US fleet's lack of air cover is also accurate.
 However, the planes that were used in the movie were not actually Japanese Zeros.
 They were adapted RCAF Harvard (T-6 Texan) training and BT-13 Valiant training aircraft and had the distinctive markings of the Japanese air force painted on their wings and tail-wings.

-The movie was able to acquire some planes from the time such as B-17s and the Curtiss P-40 Warhawk.
-The US P-40 planes shown in the motion picture are in reality only elaborate fiberglass props.
-The movie does accurately capture the extensive damage and destruction of the attack.
+The movie was able to acquire some planes from the time B-17s and the Curtiss P-40 Warhawk.
+The US P-40 planes shown in the motion picture are, in reality, only elaborate fiberglass props.
+The movie does accurately captures the extensive damage and destruction of the attack.
 The Japanese attack was almost a complete success.
-However, they failed to sink the US aircraft carriers, for the simple reason, that they were on maneuvers.
-This meant that the Japanese did not achieve all their objectives and this is shown very clearly in the movie.
-In one scene, the Japanese commander of the attack Admiral Yamamoto is informed that the US aircraft carriers had not been moored in Pearl Harbor.
-He clearly shows his disappointment and he displays a sense of foreboding.
+However, they failed to sink the US aircraft carriers for the simple reason they were on maneuvers.
+This meant that the Japanese did not achieve all their objectives, shown very clearly in the movie.
+In one scene, the Japanese commander of the attack, Admiral Yamamoto, is informed that the US aircraft carriers had not been moored in Pearl Harbor.
+He clearly shows his disappointment, and he displays a sense of foreboding.
 The aircraft carriers such as the USS Yorktown were to spearhead the counter-attack against the Japanese in the Pacific.

 The Japanese Declaration of War

 The government in Tokyo did not intend to declare war on America as this would have ruined their plans for a surprise attack on the US fleet moored in Pearl Harbor.
-In fact, research indicated that the Japanese delayed this ultimatum at the last minute in case it alerted the Americans to the possibility of a military strike.
-On at least two occasions in the movie, Admiral Yamamoto states that the document was a declaration of war and he is shown to be visibly upset when he learns that the document had not been submitted to the American Secretary of State, before the attack .
+In fact, research indicated that the Japanese delayed this ultimatum at the last minute if it alerted the Americans to the possibility of a military strike.
+On at least two occasions in the movie, Admiral Yamamoto states that the document was a war declaration.
+He is shown to be visibly upset when he learns that the document had not been submitted to the American Secretary of State before the attack.
 This is totally inaccurate.
-The Japanese after the war wanted to show that the attack on Pearl Harbor was not a cowardly attack and invented the idea that they had attempted to declare war on the Americans before the events of the 7th of December, 1941.
-The movie is too reliant on the Japanese interpretation of the events which are biased and inaccurate.
+After the war, the Japanese wanted to show that the attack on Pearl Harbor was not cowardly and invented the idea that they had attempted to declare war on the Americans before the events of the 7th of December, 1941.
+The movie is too reliant on the Japanese interpretation of the events, which are biased and inaccurate.

 - Clarke, Thurston.
 Pearl Harbor Ghosts: The Legacy of December 7, 1941.
 New York: Ballantine Publishing Group, 2001.p.
 78